-Available to students enrolled in the Bachelor of Applied Science, Certificate of
+Available to students admitted to the Graduate Certificate of Science, Graduate Diploma

-Science, Graduate Diploma, Master of Applied Science, Graduate Certificate of Development
+of Science, Master of Science, Master of Science (Professional), Graduate Certificate

-Practice, Graduate Diploma of Development Practice, Master of Science and Masters
+of Development Practice, Graduate Diploma of Development Practice or Master of Development

 This subject is a hands-on, teamwork based subject.
 It covers design, operation and

 evaluation of the success of hatchery culture systems as well as techniques for production

 and use of various live feeds and larval culture of aquaculture species.

 - to develop skills in preparing and presenting major technical reports;